SRB-Polaris/SRBPolaris/README.md

 — Added more options in the VDDCI dropdown

 **v3.1**<br>
-— Added option to set `Vddc state flag` (state pointer), in some cases changing this value can help you change voltage<br>
+— Added option to set "Vddc state flag" (state pointer), in some cases changing this value can help you change voltage<br>
 — Added support for several more maps

 **v3.0**<br>